What is Fostering?

 Fostering is a commonly used term but many people interpret this differently.
 Many people might have heard of fostering or may even know children and young people who are living in foster care, but many people still have the same question: What is fostering?

 Children who are in foster care are special because they are not living with their own families.
-They come with a history of experiences, some of which may not be known.
-The objective for foster carers and social workers is to make life as ‘normal’ as possible for the foster child, bearing in mind that knowledge about his or her history may not be full or complete.
+They come with a history of experiences, some of which may not be known which means they are best suited in foster care.
+The objective for fostering comes down to foster carers and social workers making life as ‘normal’ as possible for the foster child, bearing in mind that knowledge about his or her history may not be full or complete.

 Fostering is concerned with shared caring.
 It is taking into a foster carers’ home someone else’s child.
 What foster carers have to offer is unique to each foster carer and their family.